vishvAsa/notes/history/homo/sapiens/Aryan/kentum/germanic/Neitzesche/will_to_power/4/1_Order_of_Rank.md

 ** Largeness of heart.

-BOOK FOUR: Discipline and Breeding
+(p481)

-481 by chance presupposes iron men who have never yet lived.
+ by chance presupposes iron men who have never yet lived.
 The immediate task is to make the personal ideal prevail and become real!

 He who has grasped the nature of man, the origin of man's highest, shudders at man and flees from all action: consequence of inherited valuations!!